 - Hosting community dinners and participating in short homestays

 - Attending bush dances and community festivals, visiting the Malanda theatre, and socializing at the local pubs and sporting competitions, such as lawn bowling with Aussies

-- Meeting with Aboriginal elders of the Yidinji and Ngadjon Jii tribes to learn more about their culture and efforts to reclaim their role in land management
+- Meeting with Aboriginal elders to learn more about their culture and efforts to reclaim their role in land management

 The Center lies on the edge of the Atherton Tablelands in the heart of the traditional land of the Yidinji people.
 Protected World Heritage forests and farmland surround the rolling hills covered in tropical foliage.
-Student cabins are nestled within the rainforest, which comprises the majority of the property’s 153 acres.
-Sightings of tropical birds, bandicoots, pademelons, musky rat kangaroos, amethystine pythons, and other unique rainforest species are common.
-The site is alive with the sounds of the rainforest.
+Student cabins are nestled within the rainforest, which comprises 97 percent of the property’s 153 acres.
+The site is alive with the sounds of the rainforest, and sightings of tropical birds, bandicoots, pademelons, musky rat kangaroos, amethystine pythons, and other unique rainforest species are common.
 Students share eight-person cabins with separate shower and bathroom blocks.
 The main building of the field station houses the classroom, dining area, and a common room.